nemisis84/Network-and-Computer-Security-project/REPORT.md

 In our case, the session key is shared just by encrypting it with the long-term key.
 This means that we are not providing forward secrecy or protection against replay attacks.
 In a real-world application, we would recommend using Diffie-Hellman.
 We would also recommend adding a mechanism for protection against replay attacks such as implementing either a timestamp, challenge or sequence number.

 For the communication between the application server and DB, no encryption is used.
-Both the DB's network and application server's network are privat and seperated from the outside world, meaning that the risk of packet sniffing is reduced.
+Both the DB's network and application server's network are private and separated from the outside world, meaning that the risk of packet sniffing is reduced.
 In addition, this data is not sensitive at all, as it only contains content with possible copy rigth claims.
 Due to these reasons, remain this communication unprotected.

 <!-- (_Discuss how server communications were secured, including the secure channel solutions implemented and any challenges encountered._)